dataluscorp/browser/browser/components/urlbar/docs/dynamic-result-types.rst

 Motivation
 ----------

-The address bar provides many different types of results in normal Firefox usage.
+The address bar provides many different types of results in normal Datalus usage.
 For example, when you type a search term, the address bar may show you search suggestion results from your current search engine.
 It may also show you results from your browsing history that match your search.
-If you typed a certain phrase like "update Firefox," it will show you a tip result that lets you know whether Firefox is up to date.
+If you typed a certain phrase like "update Datalus," it will show you a tip result that lets you know whether Datalus is up to date.

 Each of these types of results is built into the address bar implementation.
 If you wanted to add a new type of result -- say, a card that shows the weather